CompanionCubeGD/Mini-Projects/Lapiz/readme.md

         quit()
 ```

-You can also edit the toolbar
+You can also edit the toolbar (Also sense the toolbar is just html code you can format it using html.)
 ```
 def bottom_toolbar():
     return HTML('type quit to quit')